ABOUT THE PROJECT

 Some of the traffic calming measures that have been put in place through the pilot are show below.

-WHAT WE'VE DONE & HEARD SO FAR
+PAST ENGAGEMENT - WHAT WE'VE DONE & HEARD TO THIS POINT

 In May 2017 a community event was held in Erin Woods, to gather feedback on the pilot so far and to paint the bike lane buffer on the north side of Erin Woods Boulevard.
 An online survey was also available for the month of May.
 Participants shared feedback on things like cycling, how the traffic calming curbs are working and whether the feeling of safety has improved or not.
 A summary of feedback and the verbatim comments received is available in the Phase Two What We Heard Report.